-- when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - Run the engine at a fast idle for 10-15 minutes in neutral position while supplying fresh water. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" (Part No. LUB-STRRT-12-00) alternately into each carburetor/each intake manifold.
-When properly done, the engine will smoke excessively and almost stall. - 8.
-Remove the flushing attachment and wipe off any excess water. - 9.
-Install the silencer cover/cap and top cowling.
-Install the propeller.
+- when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 7.
+Run the engine at a fast idle for 10-15 minutes in neutral position. - Just prior to turning off the engine, quickly spray "Yamaha Stor-Rite Engine Fogging Oil" (Part No. LUB-STRRT-12-00) alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke excessively and almost stall. - Remove the outboard motor from the test tank. - Drain the cooling water completely out of the motor.
+Clean the body thoroughly. - Install the silencer cover/cap and top cowling.